davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     Play with the string to print both old X and old Y on the same line.

 6. Test it out, and see if everything's working.
+(It should!)

-7. Once everything checks out, inspect the `Triangle`'s state and you should see the `oldXPosition` and `oldYPosition` instance variables. **But this begs the question.** Why are these stored as part of a Triangle's current state?
+7. Once everything checks out, inspect the `Triangle`'s state and you should see the `oldXPosition` and `oldYPosition` instance variables. **But this begs the question.** Why are a Triangle's old positions even stored as part of its current state?

-    You should always ask yourself these questions when you have introduce new variables:
+    *You should always ask yourself these questions when you  introduce new variables:*
-    - Would the object benefit from memorizing and carrying these new values in the future?
+    - Would the object benefit from memorizing and always carrying these new values in the future?
 Should they be an intrinsic part of the object's state of existence?
+(If so, the variable should be an instance variable.)
     - Are the new variables used in only one or two methods, and serve no purpose elsewhere?
-    - It is okay for these variables to be destroyed as soon as the method exits?
+It is okay for these variables to be destroyed as soon as the method exits?
+(If so, the variable should be local)

 8. The purpose of these questions is to gauge whether you need variables that are "global" (and accessible by any method) or just "local" to each method.

-    - In our case, `oldXPosition` and `oldYPosition` serve a very specific purpose, inside only 1 method!
+    - In our case, `oldXPosition` and `oldYPosition` serve a very specific purpose, inside only one method!
     - This suggests that `oldXPosition` and `oldYPosition` do not need to be instance variables.

-9. Remove their declaration from the top.
-Go back into your `moveHorizontal()` method and declare these variables within.
-The major difference in syntax is that, you can must the `private` keyword when declaring local variables.
+9. Remove the two instance variables from the top of your source code.
+Go back in your `moveHorizontal()` method and declare the variables within.
+The major difference in syntax is that, you must remove the `private` keyword when declaring local variables.
 This ought to do:

     ```java
     public void moveHorizontal(int distance) {